IBM/SalesEnablement-VMware-L3-draft/docs/Shared/Managing.md

 ![](_attachments/shared-managing-23.png)

 **Storage** for the VM is our next consideration.
 As described earlier in the Provisioning module, there are a variety of storage options available for virtual machines and virtual applications deployed within the VMware Shared environment.
-Each storage tier provides different levels of throughput (IOPs) and levels of isolation (multi-tenant versus single-tenant), with differing levels of billable rates and charges associated with each tier.
+Each storage tier provides different levels of throughput (IOPs) and levels of isolation (multitenant versus single-tenant), with differing levels of billable rates and charges associated with each tier.
 For our purposes, we recommend the ```Standard (VDC Default)``` tier of **Storage Policy**.

 **Compute** is dictated by the VDC sizing configuration that was set during the Provisioning module.
 The resources available to the VM we are defining here are restricted by the hardware configurations assigned to the VDC when it was deployed earlier.